Groundnut - Apios americana - Improved LSU Cultivar

-Groundnuts are a lovely, native, productive, perennial vegetable.
+Groundnuts are a productive, native, vining, nitrogen-fixing, perennial vegetable.
 The tubers are delicious and store incredibly well.

-This an improved variety of Groundnut from Louisiana State University's breeding program.
+This an improved cultivar of Apios americana from Louisiana State University's breeding program.
 They were selected for larger tuber size.
-These specific tubers come from 1-year-old plants.
+These specific tubers typically come from 1-year-old plants.
 The tubers will be substantially larger if harvested after 2 growing seasons.